 Closing Costs & Living in the Home

 In the world of refinancing, it takes money to save money.
 If you are in a short-term living situation and plan on moving soon, now may not be the best time to refinance on the home.
-If you plan on living in the home for two years or more, refinancing can help you save money and allow those savings to grow after a period of years.
+If you plan on living in the home for 2 years or more, refinancing can help you save money and allow those savings to grow after a period of years.
 Just like a regular mortgage, refinancing comes with multiple closing costs.

 While some of these costs may be negotiated lower or waived completely, the total amount can end up being thousands of dollars.
 These costs will eventually offset, but it's important that you stay in the same living situation to make it worthwhile.
 For example, if your closing costs are around $3,000 and your new mortgage payment saves you $200 monthly, it will take 15 months to offset the closing costs.

-When you initially applied for your home mortgage, your credit score was an important factor.
+When you initially applied for your home loan, your credit score was an important factor.
 The same thing applies to mortgage refinancing.
 Your current credit situation can be an important determining factor as to whether or not you should apply for refinancing.
 If you've been on time with all of your monthly payments, your credit score should be the same if not better.
 Along with the mortgage payments, other bills and debt will be considered into the overall credit score.
 If your credit score has lowered significantly, it may not be worth refinancing.
 A mortgage company will also look at bank accounts, tax returns, and other financial statements to help qualify you for the refinancing and lower interest rates.
 In some cases, it may be a good idea to wait a few months and take steps to raise your credit score, thereby improving your refinancing prospects.